 The Address Pending field shall be set to zero when the set of addresses to be announced is contained in a single DA IE. When Addresses Pending field is set to zero, the Sequence Number and Page fields shall be set to zero.

-A Page number is used to identify a DA IE when multiple DA IEs are transmitted in a round of device announcement.
-Each round of device announcement is identified by a Sequence number.

 Add two new items (text in blue) in 6.2.24.1 MLME-DA.request primitive